taranasus/TaraHUDVitureXR/README.md

 This project demonstrates a dual-display Heads-Up Display (HUD) implementation for the VITURE XR Glasses.
 It showcases the following features:

 - Separate phone and glasses displays
-- Toggle between 2D and 3D modes
+- Always uses 2D mode for display
 - Show/hide green "ONLINE" status indicator
 - True fullscreen immersive experience
 - Portrait mode for phone controls